stalexan/netstat-monitor/README.md

 ## Description

 Netstat-monitor is a command line tool for monitoring network connections.
 Its output is similar to the output from the netstat command with the options "netstat --inet -alp".
 Netstat-monitor can be left running, though, and will report new connections as they are made.
-Also, filters can be created to limit what's displayed to just what's unexpected or interesting.
+Also, filters can be used to limit what's displayed to just what's unexpected or interesting.

 ## Installation